okp4/follow-contributor-action/README.md

 # Follow contributor github action

-Just a github action to follow a contributor.
+A github action to automatically follow a contributor.

 ## How to use it